Types of life insurance

 to Canada’s top financial institutions

-Term life insuranceTerm life insurance is issued for a set number of years, usually between 10 and 30, and typically requires a medical test.
+Term life insurance is issued for a set number of years, usually between 10 and 30, and typically requires a medical test.
 Your premiums will be the same each year of the term, and your chosen death benefit is paid to your beneficiaries if you die within the term.
 Term life insurance offered up to a maximum age, typically around 85 years old.
 Learn more about term life insurance on our main term life insurance page.

-Permanent life insurancePermanent life insurance lasts your entire lifetime.
+Permanent life insurance, or whole life insurance, lasts your entire lifetime.
 As long as you pay your premiums, you’ll never ‘age out’ like you do with term insurance.
 Because permanent policies are guaranteed to pay out, they’re much more expensive than term policies with similar coverage.
 To make up for their expense, permanent life insurance policies offer other benefits, including tax-advantaged investment.
-Learn more about whole life insurance on our main whole life insurance page.
+Learn more about permanent life insurance on our main whole life insurance page.

-If you’re in good health, you may get a better rate by requalifying for a new term.
-If your health declined during your first term, renewing could mean lower premiums than if you were forced to requalify.
+If you’re in good health, you may get a better rate by re-qualifying for a new term.
+If your health declined during your first term, renewing could mean lower premiums than if you were forced to re-qualify.
 Renewals are available until you reach the maximum age, which is normally 85.
 This means you’ll be able to renew your final 10-year term policy at age 75, for example.